anteo/echopen/README.md

 - `WithResponseDescription` - Adds a response for a given code containing only a description.
 Common way of documenting just the existence of a code.
 - `WithResponseRef` - Adds a response ref for a registered named response object under the spec `#/components/responses` map.
 Panics if the name does not exist.
 - `WithResponseFile` - Binary response with a given MIME type.
-- `WithResponseBody` - MIME type and schema inferred from a provided target value.
-If this is a named struct, the schema is registered under the spec `#/components/schemas` map and used by reference in the response object.
-See Component Reuse.
+- `WithResponseStructConfig` - MIME types and schema inferred from a provided config struct containing a target value.
+- `WithResponseStruct` - JSON-only version of `WithResponseStructConfig`

 In all cases `code` is a string to allow the catch-all `default` case to be specified, e.g.